standrewsdigital/digital-pattern-library/CONTRIBUTING.md

 * The pattern library should be opinionated.

-## Feature workflow
+## Workflow

-Workflow relates to how we branch source code, and then merge those changed back together again.
-We follow [Github flow](http://scottchacon.com/2011/08/31/github-flow.html) which is a fairly simple workflow that has just enough structure.
-Read Scott Chacon's article for a good intro.
+Workflow in our context is about how we branch source code, and then merge those changes back together again.
+We follow Github flow which is a fairly simple workflow that has just enough structure.
+Read [Scott Chacon's article about Github flow](http://scottchacon.com/2011/08/31/github-flow.html) for a good intro.
 The main points are:

 * All development must take place in feature branches.
 * Feature branches should be branched from `master`.